nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The date given by user is invalid (i.e. not formatted correctly).

   * 1a1.
 System displays an error message to inform the user that the input date is not valid.

 * 2a.
-The list is empty.
+There are no internship events on the particular date.

-* 2b.
-There are no internship applications with the upcoming deadline.
+  Use case ends.

 **Use case: List internships by desired criteria**